epccs/RPUno/i2c-debug/README.md

 {"rxBuffer":[{"data":"0x6A"},{"data":"0xC"},{"data":"0xC6"}]}
 ```

 The first two bytes are the temperature data.
 The last two bits of LSB are status (ignore or mask them off).
-Some Python gives the result in
+Some Python gives the result in deg C.
-°C.

 ```
 Stmp = 0x6A0C